asfe0001/IoT-GoodMorning/Group_Manager/README.md

-# IoT-GoodMorning: Subproject XXX
+# IoT-GoodMorning: Subproject Management

 ## Goals of the Subproject
--Provide Analog brightness readout for IOT-Greenhouse.
-Values get published on broker.
--Control a LED via inputs from Broker
+- Implementation of the management of the IoT-GoodMorning
+- The management creates and maintains the different databases such as knowledge and control-values
+- The management subscribes to all subsystems and decides, based on their delivered sensor-data, what to do according to the control-value database // TODO: Besser formulieren

+## List of Requirements Subsystem "Bed"
+*

+## List of Requirements Subsystem "Coffee"
+*

+## List of Requirements Subsystem "Light"
+*

-## List of Requirements Group03
+## List of Requirements Subsystem "Weather"
- * Publish random values to broker with Raspberry PI
- * Get analog readout from KY-018 to RPI via i2c Bus
- * Publish analoge readout to broker
- * Subscribe topic to control LED
+*

 ## Overview Hardware System
-* Raspberry PI 3
-* XXX
+*
-* KY-018 Light Dependat Resistor (LDR)

 ## Preparation for Startup
 * install **paho client** with ``sudo pip install paho-mqtt``